keshawngod86-cmd/expense-tracker/README.md

 npm run dev
 ```

-The app usually opens at:
+The frontend usually runs at:

 ```text
 http://localhost:5173
 ```

-If Vite uses another port such as `5174`, the backend CORS settings must allow that local origin.
+If Vite assigns another local port such as `5174`, make sure the backend CORS configuration allows it.

 ---

-## 11. Database Configuration
+## 11. Database Connection

-The backend database connection is configured in `db.py`, for example:
+In `expense-tracker-backend/db.py`, the database connection is configured like this:

 ```python
 DATABASE_URL = "mysql+pymysql://root:YOUR_PASSWORD@localhost:3306/expense_tracker"
 ```

-Before running the backend, replace `YOUR_PASSWORD` with your own MySQL root password.
+Replace `YOUR_PASSWORD` with your actual MySQL root password before starting the backend.

 ---

 ## 12. Challenges Overcome

-One challenge was gradually evolving the project from a basic HTML/CSS/JavaScript prototype into a full React-based single-page application.
+One challenge was moving from an early frontend-only prototype to a complete full-stack architecture with React, FastAPI, and MySQL.
-Another challenge was synchronising frontend state with backend API responses so that create, edit, and delete operations updated correctly without breaking the SPA behaviour.
+Another challenge was implementing edit logic correctly so that an updated record replaced the original data instead of creating duplicated records.
-Database integration also introduced issues such as missing schemas, incorrect connection strings, and MySQL environment differences across computers.
+The project also involved solving delete-event issues, form handling problems, and decimal input validation.
-CORS became another major challenge when moving the project between devices, because different local development ports such as `5173` and `5174` caused blocked requests.
+When moving the project between different computers, environment setup and CORS configuration became another challenge, especially because Vite sometimes used different local ports such as `5173` and `5174`.
-Finally, the chart interaction logic required extra refinement to support month-level overview, daily drill-down, and record-level detail views while keeping the interface readable.
+Finally, the chart component required several refinements to support better data presentation, drill-down interaction, and category-oriented analysis.

 ---